Written by Tarina Mosley

 Should I get surgery to restore my fertility if my endometriosis is advanced?

 This is a loaded question, and it depends a lot on personal circumstances and factors.
-Surgery is an option, but the research suggests that surgery should only occur in the hands of a skilled surgeon, which increases your chances of fertility preservation.
+Surgery is an option, but the research suggests that surgery should only occur in the hands of a skilled surgeon, which increases your chances of fertility preservation and removing all endometriosis.
 Laparoscopy surgeries can impact ovarian reserve (how many eggs are leftover) due to tissue injury, so a skilled surgeon can be beneficial in reducing tissue injury.
 You can find a network of skilled surgeons at Nancy's Nook.

 What are some positive changes that you can incorporate while TTC?